 If there are any other destinations you think should be on the list below then please feel free to Email us.

-The destinations are listed alphabetically with very brief, usually one-line, summaries for those linked to more detailed pages (to reach these pages click on the destination name).
-Those not linked to more detailed pages are described in a bit more detail here, in italics.
+The destinations are listed alphabetically with very brief summaries for those linked, in dark blue, to more detailed pages (to reach these pages click on the destination name).
+Those not linked to more detailed pages are described in a bit more detail here, in italics, under light blue headings.

 The first and arguably most important destination to consider is a Local Patch, somewhere a short walk from home where it is possible to see a wide range of birds and other wildlife any day of the year.